Austin and the Texas Hill Country

 Witte Museum in San Antonio

-The Witte Museum features the Acrocanthosaurus whose footprints were discovered in the nearby Government Canyon State Natural area.
-See a T. Rex and discover a bone in the Dino lab.
-See a giant ancient alligator, the Deinosuchus, too.
+The Witte Museum features the Acrocanthosaurus, whose footprints were discovered in the nearby Government Canyon State Natural area.
+You can also see a T. Rex and discover a bone in the Dino lab.
+There, you can see a giant ancient alligator, the Deinosuchus.

 Top Places to See in San Antonio